Designed For Hospitality

-Guests feel at home when their own content is streaming to the TV with Roomcast powered by Google Chromecast.
+Make your guests feel at home by streaming their own content to the TV with Roomcast powered by Google Chromecast.

 Let Guests Stream Their Entertainment